aosbornee/DevOps-Work/interview-prep/DevOps-Interview-Questions.md

 - Continuous Delivery to the customers can also allow greater feedback and thus changes can be made more efficiently, increasing customer satisfaction

-- RISK MITIGATION!!! ---> This is a big one for companies as they do not like risk Continuous monitoring of code means that any problems can be quickly sorted out before the issue becomes worse
+- RISK MITIGATION!!! ---> This is a big one for companies as they do not like risk.
+Continuous monitoring of servers means that any problems can be quickly rectified thanks to tools such as AWS cloud watch, route 53 and nagios that are implemented in DevOps culture

-In addition, using microservices architecture as opposed to Monolithic means that we can move traffic to other servers if we have issues with some
+- In addition, using microservices architecture as opposed to Monolithic means that problems can be sort out and fixed much faster and scaling the software to meet traffic demand is much easier

+## What does it take to make a good DevOps Engineer

+- Good attention to detail
+- Strong communication to be able to effectively collaborate with the different teams
+- Go the extra mile/be determined ~ As a DevOps Engineer you can't shortcut anything, you must work to complete the product

 ## Challenges of implementing DevOps